 The British Hang gliding and Paragliding Association is our governing body.
 They oversee all UK Schools and training as well as the network of Clubs that enable qualified pilots to fly.

-Schools & Clubs
+Schools and Clubs

 Schools provide training to students seeking to become qualified.
 The standard ratings available from Schools are Elementary Pilot (EP) and Club Pilot (CP).
 Once CP rated pilots are free to fly without supervision from an instructor.
 At this point they start to fly with their local club.
 Within clubs Coaches are trained coaches who are available to help new pilots find their feet and build their confidence.